safwan188/whatsapp-clone-Andorid/README.md

 #android
-open server file and run it according to the reamd.me in it open apifinal file and run it
+open server file (webapplication 6) and run it according to the reamd.me in it open apifinal file and run it